Biboux07/FORMULISTIC/README.md

     UDP Telemetry: ON | UDP Broadcast Mode: ON | UDP IP Address: 127.0.0.1 | UDP Port: 20777 | UDP Send Rate: 20HZ | UDP Format 2020

 > 2. **Gamemode**
-  `Time Trial` is the easiest gamemode to use while recording some telemetry data.
+  `Time Trial` is the easiest gamemode to use while recording telemetry data.
 Moreover, remember that it is your last completed lap that will be shown in the graph. (not always your fastest)

+> 3. **Sessions**
+  Sessions are named like so : `FORMULISTIC_Sessionnumber.sqlite3`.
+They will appear in your `general formulistic folder`.
+Feel free to put them into your session folder as wished.

-## Updates:
+## Extra:
->**The following updates will be announced here:**

-    FORMULISTIC BETA is now available [23.04.21]

 >Note, the app is currently in BETA.
 Updates will come over time.
-However,  if you are facing major issues feel free to conctact me at: `romain.pitton@gmail.com`

-## Credits:
->This app has been made by @Biboux07 as part of a post-secondary school capstone project.
+However,  if you are facing major issues feel free to conctact me at: `romain.pitton@gmail.com`.
+This app was been made by @Biboux07 as part of a post-secondary school capstone project.
 All rights reserved.